5T33Z0/Clover-Crate/ACPI/README.md

 If you look at the first renaming rule, `change EHC1 to EH01`, it consists of a `Find` value of `45484331` and a `Replace` value of `45483031` which literally translates to `EHC1` and `EH01` if you decode the hex values back to text with the Hex Converter in the "Tools" section of Clover Configurator.
 Which renames to use when depends on your system's ACPI Tables, used macOS version, etc. and is not part of this overview.

+:bulb: During my tests I realized that the rename rules created here are *not* limited to the `DSDT` – they apply system-wide!
+If you want to restrict renames to the `DSDT` only, you probably have to make use of the `TgtBridge`.

 ### TgtBridge

 The `TgtBridge` (= Target Bridge) can be used to limit the scope of a binary rename to a specific device within the `DSDT`.
 It's located in the `ACPI/DSDT/Patches` section of the Clover config.
 Using the `TgtBridge` is recommended to avoid that renamings of otherwise widely-used methods (like `_STA, _CRS` or `_INI` for example) are applied to the whole of the DSDT which would otherwise most likely break it.